comp1010mq/comp1000_to_comp1010_transition_workshops/4 - arrays/arrays.md

 <center><img src="figs/arrays-figure4.png" width=130px></center>

-# Deep copy
+# Instance copy

-A *deep copy* is when you create an array of the same size as the source array and then copy each item one by one.
+An *instance copy* is when you create an array of the same size as the source array and then copy each item one by one.

 #### Example